Installation Qualification of rpact

 Suppressing the Message

-If desired, the reminder message can be suppressed using one of the following method:
+If desired, the reminder message can be suppressed using one of the following methods:

 Suppress Startup Messages: Load the package using suppressPackageStartupMessages() to prevent the message from being displayed: